 Webb Junior Scholars Program is on this summer!

-The Webb Schools are excited to announce our highly acclaimed academic and boarding school summer experience for 2022 – the Webb Junior Scholars Summer Program!
-We will offer our four signature programs for middle school students during two sessions – July 8-17 and July 19-28 – as well as a bridge program for students who attend both sessions.
+The Webb Schools are excited to announce our highly acclaimed academic and boarding school summer experience for 2023 – the Webb Junior Scholars Summer Program!
+We are expanding to offer five signature programs for middle school students during two sessions – July 8-17 and July 19-28 – as well as a bridge program for students who attend both sessions.
 Fill out an application to be considered for one of our limited remaining spaces.